snagles/docker-registry-manager/README.md

 # Docker Registry Manager

 Docker Registry Manager is a golang written, beego driven, web interface for interacting with multiple docker registries (one to many).
-Hopefully this application  can mature to the point ofan easy open source alternative to docker's trusted registry.
+Hopefully this application can mature to the point of being an easy open source alternative to docker's trusted registry.

 WARNING: This application is very much still a work in progress.
 Core functionality exists, but polish and features are still being worked on a daily basis.
 Heavy development is expected, so I encourage you to update regularly.